Sleep: The Brain’s Protector

 Another important consideration is to check for sleep apnea, which can disrupt your sleep even though you get eight hours a night and don’t realize you’re waking up.
 Untreated sleep apnea stops you from staying in the deep sleep that’s so healthy for the brain.
 If your partner hears you stop breathing or gasp for breath, or if you are excessively sleepy in the daytime, talk to your doctor.

-Most exciting of all, new clinical data shows that gamma frequency treatments can decrease the sleep fragmentation that Alzheimer’s patients suffer from.
+Most exciting of all, new clinical data shows that gamma frequency treatments, when used in combination with other healthy lifestyle choices, may decrease the sleep fragmentation that Alzheimer’s patients suffer from.
 BEACON40® uses non-invasive light therapy to help the brain sustain its natural rhythm, which enhances the brain’s ability to clear away disruptive toxins.
-Gamma frequency neuro-modulation, such as that provided by Beacon40, has already been associated with a reduction of the toxic brain waste that disrupts cognitive processes.
+Gamma frequency neuro-modulation, such as that provided by BEACON40, has already been associated with a reduction of the toxic brain waste that disrupts cognitive processes.
 Now there’s evidence that it can also help the brain by supplying you with a good night’s sleep.